Electrochemical Cell Types

 - Secondary electrochemical cell

-Primary cells are the electrochemical cell where chemicals are used for the production of electrical energy.
+The primary cell is electrochemical cells where chemicals are used for the production of electrical energy.
 They cannot be brought back to their original state

-Leclanche or Dry cell is a primary cell in which zinc plate is a negative electrode and carbon rod is a positive electrode.
+Leclanche or Dry cell is a primary cell in which the zinc plate is a negative electrode while the carbon rod is a positive electrode.
 The zinc plate usually covers the outer part of the cell.

-A secondary cell is a chemical cell that we used mainly for the storage of electricity and purification of metals.
+A secondary cell is also a chemical cell that we use mainly for the storage of electricity and purification of metals.

 The bye products obtained from the fuel cell are harmless and they cannot cause pollution of our environment.
 Therefore, they are used as a clean source of energy.